 - Examples of OTC brands of acetaminophen are Tylenol, Paracetamol, and Panadol.

-- Acetaminophen prescribed by a doctor is usually a stronger medicine.
+- Acetaminophen prescribed by a provider is usually a stronger medicine.
 It is often combined with a narcotic ingredient.

 - Adults should not take more than 3 grams (3,000 mg) of acetaminophen in a single day.
 Large amounts can harm your liver.
-Remember that 3 grams is about the same as 6 extra-strength pills or 9 regular pills.
+Remember that 3 grams is about the same as 6 extra-strength pills (500 mg each) or 9 regular pills (325 mg each).

 - If you are also taking pain medicine prescribed by your provider, talk to your provider or pharmacist before taking any OTC acetaminophen.

-- For children, follow package instructions for the maximum amount your child can have in a single day.
+- For children, follow package instructions for the maximum amount your child can have at one time and in a single day.
 Call your child's provider if you are not sure about the instructions.

 - Aspirin and NSAIDs relieve fever and pain.
 They also reduce swelling from arthritis or a muscle sprain or strain.

 - Some NSAIDs can be bought over the counter, such as aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn).

 - Other NSAIDs are prescribed by your provider.

 - DO NOT give aspirin to children under 18 years of age.
 Reye syndrome can occur when aspirin is used to treat children who have viral infections, such as chickenpox or the flu.

 Talk to your provider or pharmacist before using aspirin or any over-the-counter NSAID if you:

 Medicines for pain non-narcotic; Drugs for pain non-narcotic; Analgesics; Acetaminophen; NSAID; Nonsteroidal anti-inflammatory drug; Pain medicine - over-the-counter; Pain medicine - OTC